lunes-platform/contract_p2p/readme.md

-# P2p Lunes
+# OTC Lunes

-The P2P Lunes project is a decentralized initiative that enables the trading of crypto assets Lunes through smart contracts, accepting any type of currency.
-In the event of a conflict between P2P parties, it will be necessary to open a dispute, subject to a small fee for mediation.
+The OTC Lunes project is a decentralized initiative that enables the trading of crypto assets Lunes through smart contracts, accepting any type of currency.
+In the event of a conflict between OTC parties, it will be necessary to open a dispute, subject to a small fee for mediation.

 ## About the Project